Dave Lislegard: Early life, education, and career

 Lislegard attended Babbitt-Embarrass High School.
 He attended Mesabi Range College for two years and graduated from the University of Minnesota Duluth with a Bachelor of Arts in political science and communications.

 Lislegard worked as a steelworker at the LTV steel plant in Hoyt Lakes, Minnesota, until he was laid off in 2001.
 He worked in business relations for Lakehead Constructors.

 Lislegard served on the Aurora City Council for 14 years and as mayor from 2017 until he was elected to the state legislature.
 As a council member and mayor, Lislegard long supported the mining industry in the Iron Range, saying he was confident mining could be done responsibly despite environmental concerns.
 He opposed efforts to insert language into the DFL party platform that would "oppose sulfide-ore mining" in the state, and served as a member of the pro-mining Jobs for Minnesotans' board of directors.

 Minnesota House of Representatives

 Lislegard was elected to the Minnesota House of Representatives in 2018 and was reelected every two years until 2024.
 He first ran after three-term DFL incumbent Jason Metsa announced he would not seek reelection and would run for Minnesota's 8th Congressional District.
 Lislegard defeated the party-endorsed candidate, Shaun Hainey, in the DFL primary.

 Lislegard chaired the Property Tax Division from 2023 until 2024 and sat on the Taxes, Environment and Natural Resources, and Veterans and Military Affairs committees in his term.
 From 2019 to 2022 he served as vice chair of the Taxes Committee.

 In May 2024, Lislegard announced he would not seek reelection to the Minnesota House after serving three terms.
-At the time of his retirement, he was the last DFL member to represent Minnesota's Iron Range in the Minnesota House, previously a DFL stronghold.
+At the time of his retirement, he was the last DFL House member to represent Minnesota's Iron Range, once a DFL stronghold.